 Five minutes duration records with TWA amplitudes of 0 through 100 $\mu$ V were generated using an artificial multilead VCG model with realistic TWA-like effects [20] and the x-axis of the VCG was chosen as the test signal.
-Next, noise segments of five minutes duration with random starting points were selected from the MIT-BIH Noise Stress Test Database (NSTDB) [21].
+Next, noise segments of 5 min duration with random starting points were selected from the MIT-BIH NSTDB [21].
 The NSTDB comprises recordings of three different types of noise, namely baseline wander, electrode movement, and muscle artifacts.
-The additive noise was constructed by mixing all three noise types and the power of the noise with respect to the VCG signal was adjusted to simulate records of SNR of 10, 20, 30 dB, and no noise (due to space limitations only results from SNR of 10 dB and no noise are reported).
-For a given SNR level and TWA amplitude, we generated 50 VCG records of five minutes each at a sampling
+The additive noise was constructed by mixing all three noise types, and the power of the noise with respect to the VCG signal was adjusted to simulate records of SNR of 10, 20, and 30 dB and no noise (due to space limitations only results from SNR of 10 dB and no noise are reported).
+For a given SNR level and TWA amplitude, we generated 50 VCG records of 5 min each at a sampling frequency of 500 Hz and 16-bit resolution per sample, which is sufficient to prevent significant quantization noise [10], [22].
+Individual records differ in that: 1) the underlying VCGs were generated using a stochastic model of HR variability (70 $\pm$ 5 beats/min) [23] and 2) the additive noise was taken from random 5 min segments of the NSTDB.
+A short segment from one of the simulated records with a TWA amplitude of 23 $\mu$ V with additive noise at 10-dB SNR and no noise is shown in Fig. 1.